Why is my puppy crying at night?

 Have you noticed that your new puppy doesn’t want to leave your side?
 Even for a second.
 This is because dogs are social animals and are used to having company.
 During a puppy’s first year they really don’t like to be left alone for long – even popping into the next room in the early weeks can leave them anxiously wondering where you’ve gone.

 This means that puppies can feel vulnerable at night if they are left on their own.
 They cry because they need company and comfort.
 Puppies may also cry if they want to go to the toilet.
-It’s important to keep up with your puppy’s toilet training routine at night, even if it means setting the alarm 2 or 3 times in the early hours of the morning and dragging yourself out of bed and into the garden.
+It’s important to keep up with your puppy’s toilet training routine at night, even if it means dragging yourself out of bed and into the garden in the early hours of the morning.

 Should I leave my puppy to cry at night?

 “He doesn’t seem to like being left alone and cries every time I leave the room.”

 Whilst there are different schools of thought about whether to respond to or leave a puppy to cry at night, the advice from dog experts is that they shouldn’t be left to cry.
 Leaving a puppy to cry at night is likely to increase your puppy’s anxiety and may lead to other behaviour problems developing, such as separation related problems.

 How to settle a puppy at night